Siddhant-Ray/Cross-Traffic-Flow-Maximization-in-L2L3-Networks/README.md

 **The routers do not forward MPLS packets although I have configured them to do so.**

 In the MPLS exercise, we used `0x8848` for the ethertype, which means `MPLS multicast label switched packet`.
-Actually, you need to use instead the ethertype `0x8847`, which means `MPLS label switched packet`, otherwise the routers will not proces the packet.
+Actually, you need to use instead the ethertype `0x8847`, which means `MPLS label switched packet`, otherwise the routers will not process the MPLS packets.
 We have updated the MPLS exercise solution, but make sure to also update your P4 code.